duo-labs/cloudtracker/docs/elasticsearch.md

 Configure Hindsight
 -------------------
-This repo include a `hindsight/run` directory.
+This repo includes a `hindsight/run` directory.
 Copy the `run` directory to your hindsight repo.

 Replace `YOUR_FILE` in `run/input/file.cfg` with the full path to your `cloudtrail.json` file.

-Replace `127.0.0.1` in `run/output/elasticsearch_bulk_api.cfg` if you are not running ElasticSearch on your localhost.
+Replace `127.0.0.1` and the port `9200` in `run/output/elasticsearch_bulk_api.cfg` if you are not running ElasticSearch on your localhost.

 Run hindsight